x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-export-and-review-audit-logs-in-exchange-admin-center.md

 ### Configure mailbox audit logging

 Before you can export and review audit logs, you or another admin must enable mailbox audit logging and configure Outlook to allow XML attachments.
-These tasks are done in the Remote Windows PowerShell.
-For more information, go to [Export mailbox audit logs](https://go.microsoft.com/fwlink/?LinkId=798935).
+These tasks are done in Exchange Online PowerShell.
+For more information, go to [Export mailbox audit logs](https://go.microsoft.com/fwlink/p/?LinkId=798935).

 ## Export a mailbox audit log
 <a name="BKMK_export"> </a>